-Cybersecurity is a key risk that requires an assessment as a part of an M&A transaction.
-We outline why and how we can help.
+Cybersecurity is a key risk that requires an assessment as a part of any M&A transaction.
+Here we outline why it’s so important and how we can help.

 Most companies that engage in divestitures, M&A, or other forms of business combination don’t consider cybersecurity due diligence a vital part of the merger or acquisition process.
 However, the current cybersecurity landscape brings to the fore the importance of prioritizing cybersecurity due diligence.
 And where the selling company declines a request for cybersecurity due diligence, such should be treated as a red flag.

 That said, divestiture deals are magnets for cyber attacks.
 Divestitures occur when an organization sells a division or portion of its business and assets to another company.
 Since divestments are almost always associated with much stricter time constraints—they need to be speedy—business processes can be easily disrupted.
 Cyber attackers usually take advantage of disrupted routines and distracted employees to launch attacks.

 Why Cyber Risk is a Big Threat to Divestment

 Just as with any other M&A process, inheriting cyber risks is one of the biggest threats to divestment.
 While organizations often use security as the final sign-off of a deal, cybersecurity throughout the divestment process is crucial for preventing security and operational risks and liabilities, as well as any legal risks heightened by more stringent data protection and regulatory compliance policies.

 Cyber risks affect both the divesting organization and the entity being sold or spun off and are present in all phases of the deal cycle.
 Ignoring cybersecurity in an M&A can expose the buyer to various risks.
 This includes diminished profits, revenue, market value, and brand reputation.
 Similarly, it can erode the value of a divestment, resulting in a seller’s profits diminishing.